roryl/future.lucee/README.md

 </cfscript>
 ```

+##Why to Use
+A future is useful in the scenario where you have a background task that you want to execute, but will need the result of the task at some point during the request.
+For example, say you have to make an HTTP request to a third party resouce to get some data, and do some local querying for other data, and then when these are both complete, output them to the browser.

+You don't need to use a future when you do not care about the result of the task.
+In this case, a simple thread {} will suffice.

 ##Limitations
 Future makes use of the Lucee thread tag which cannot support nested threads.
 Therefore any code blocks passed to future will error with `"could not create a thread within a child thread"` if there was a nested future.
 If you need to do further parallel processing within the executing code, make use of one of Lucee's parallel functions: map(), each(), every(), reduce(), some(), filter()